geerteltink/vagrant-devbox/readme.md

 1. Create a new project: `composer create-project twentyfirsthall/vagrant-devbox <project-path>`
 2. Run the command `vagrant up` from the directory.
-3. Open your browser to `http://localhost:3333/`.
+3. Open your browser to `http://localhost:8000/`.

 Working with the environment
 ----------------------------

-You can access your vagrant box at `http://localhost:3333/`.
+You can access your vagrant box at `http://localhost:8000/` or `http://192.168.10.10/`.

+The source code can be found at `/vagrant`.
+The website is served from `/vagrant/public`.

-You can access phpMyAdmin: `http://localhost:3333/phpmyadmin/`.
-The MySQL database, username and password are `vagrant`.
-They can be customized in a `build/vagrant.yaml` file.
+The MySQL database, username and password is `vagrant`.
+They can be customized in the optional `build/vagrant.yaml` file.

 Specific configurations
 -----------------------